kelvindeisgn12/Xmas-AR-Proptype/README.md

-# Create 9:16 Camera Screen (Right）

-This is a code bundle for Create 9:16 Camera Screen (Right）.
-The original project is available at https://www.figma.com/design/GYjas7cvdEzyjN81pE8eUU/Create-9-16-Camera-Screen--Right%EF%BC%89.

 ## Quick start on this Mac

 Double-click `start-local.command`.
 It installs missing dependencies and opens the Vite development server at <http://127.0.0.1:5173/>.